UsmannArshad/Authentication/readme.txt

 Hashing of pwd while posting new user:
 For this we ll ue pre middleware that will hash the pwd before saving into db Watch users.js for explanation.

+=>Login:
+To login we have to compare passwords.First we ll get the user by comparing email. now we hve encrypted password we will compare it with given password.It will return boolean by this method: bcrypt.compare(pwd,hashedpwd,(err,result)
+{
+    if(result==true)authntiacted
+    else not authenticated
+})